Oppositional Defiant Disorder (ODD)

 iv.
 Identification of Risk Factors

 For instance, risk factors such as bullying, abuse, or negligence might contribute to oppositional behaviours.
-So, it’s incredibly important to identify the risk factors associated with ODD.
+So, it’s incredibly important to identify the risk factors.

 v.
 Diagnosis of Co-morbid Conditions

-ODD often coexists with other mental health conditions, so it’s often hard to distinguish symptoms from ODD and other conditions.
-It’s challenging to improve symptoms of ODD without addressing coexisting conditions.
-Therefore, medical health professionals need to diagnose and treat other conditions that may be present.
+ODD often comes with other mental health conditions, making it tricky to separate its symptoms from those of other issues.
+Improving these symptoms can be tough without addressing the coexisting conditions.
+That's why medical professionals need to diagnose and treat any other issues that might be there.

 Differentiating ODD from Other Disorders

-It’s challenging to differentiate ODD from other disorders due to its overlapping symptoms.
+It’s challenging to differentiate this disorder from the other disorders due to its overlapping symptoms.
 However, distinguishing them from each other is necessary for accurate diagnosis and effective treatment.

 i.
 Conduct Disorder (CD)